MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Data Limits

+Each report tab retrieves data for all Auto attendants, Call queues or agents in the tenant for the selected date range regardless of the specific Resource Account or Agent selected on the report.
+Filtering to show only the requested inforamtion occurs locally.
 Each report tab is restricted to retrieving 90,000 rows.
 If there's a large number of calls being processed each day, it's possible that the report doesn't show all calls for all days within the selected date range.
 There's no notification when this exclusion occurs.
 Try shortening the date range to avoid this issue.

 If shortening the date range isn't sufficient, it's possible to increase the number of rows that can be retrieved by modifying the report as follows: